DS-100/sp24/gradproject.md

 - Preliminary Results (1%).

 ### Checkpoint 3: Project Report First Draft + Internal Peer Review (20%)
 Please refer to the section on the [Final Project Report](#final-project-report) for more information on how your first draft will roughly be graded.
 Your first draft will be graded more leniently than your final submission, but we’re still looking for largely the same elements.
-You do not need to submit the video component for checkpoint 3, but you are expected to submit a comprehensive written report that summarizes your analysis.
+You do not need to submit the video and test set performance components for checkpoint 3, but you are expected to submit a comprehensive written report that summarizes your analysis.

-### Internal Peer Review

 The internal peer review is a simple google form checking if each member of the group is contributing to the project and how the tasks are distributed among members.
 This is graded on completion.

 ### External Peer Review (7.5%)

-Each group will peer review the projects from another group.
+Each student will peer review a project from another group.
 The review will be graded by staff out of a total of 5 points.
 Each review should include the following components:

 1. (1.5%) A summary of the report.
 The summary should address at least the following:
   - What is the conclusion drawn from the EDA and modeling results?
   - What data modeling/inference techniques do the group primarily use to gain insights into their research question?
 Why are these techniques suitable for the task?
-  - What are the next steps a researcher can take if they want to investigate the question further based off the work in the project?
+  - What are the next steps a researcher can take if they want to improve their model further based off the work in the project?

-2. (6%, 1 per component) An evaluation of the report based on the Data Science Lifecycle.
+2. (6%, 1% per component) An evaluation of the report based on the Data Science Lifecycle.
 The review should include at least **one strong point and one suggestion for improvement** for each of the following components in the project:
   - Data collection and sampling
   - Data cleaning
   - Exploratory data analysis (data wrangling, visualization, etc.)